-The Data and Service Center for the Humanities DaSCH is a Swiss national research infrastructure which, as a competence center for digital methods and long-term use of digital data, supports the hermeneutically oriented Humanities in the use of state-of-the-art digital research methods.
-Focusing on qualitative data and associated digital objects (bitstreams such as images, sound, video, etc.) from all areas of the Humanities (including law and theology), it promotes standards and best practices allowing scholars to implement an “open data” and “open science” policy in their area of research.
+The Data and Service Center for the Humanities (DaSCH) is a Swiss national research infrastructure which, as a competence center for digital methods and long-term usage of digital data, supports the Humanities in the use of state-of-the-art digital research methods.
+Focusing on textual data and associated digital objects (bitstreams such as images, sound, video) from all areas of the Humanities (including law and theology), it promotes standards and best practices allowing scholars to implement an “open data” and “open science” policy in their area of research.
 To achieve this goal, it

-provides tools and long-term access to Humanities' research data for the research community in accordance with FAIR principles and international standards for interoperability.
+- provides a repository and tools to allow long-term access to Humanities' research data for the research community in accordance with FAIR principles and international standards for interoperability.
 It's registered at the international data repository registration platform re3data.org.

-implements innovative solutions for scientific data processing in close co-operation with researchers and national and international initiatives in order to meet the rapidly changing requirements of internationally competitive research projects.
+- implements innovative solutions for scientific data processing in close co-operation with researchers as well as with national and international initiatives in order to meet the rapidly changing requirements of scholars in internationally competitive research projects.